japer-technology/github-openclaw/.GITCLAW/README.md

-# .GITCLAW 🦞 An AI Agent As A Drop In (And Example to .GITOPENCLAW)
+# .GITCLAW 🦞 An AI Agent As A Drop In

+### An example for .GITOPENCLAW development

 <p align="center">
   <picture>